Advertisement

 8 / 8

-Boil up a 2-ounce serving of whole grain pasta, and get ready to load in the flavor.
+Enjoy this filling and delicious Mediterranean-style dish.
+First, boil up a 2-ounce serving of whole grain pasta.
 With your pasta cooked and drained, spoon in a 1/2 cup of your favorite marinara sauce.
-If you’re using store-bought sauce, check the sugar content; some jarred sauces can be real sugar bombs.
+If you’re using store-bought sauce, check the sugar content; some jarred sauces can contain a lot of added sugar.

 Next up: protein and veggies.
 Toss in 1/4 cup of garbanzo beans and a heaping handful of fresh spinach.
 Let the flavors meld together before storing it in an airtight container to take with you.

 Round out this wholesome meal with a juicy clementine, plus 1 cup of cherry tomatoes dipped in 2 tablespoons of tzatziki, a creamy yogurt and cucumber dip flavored with loads of fresh dill.
-You won’t be disappointed with this 470-calorie dish, and you won’t be left hungry either.
+You won’t be left hungry.

 More On